 On the issue of search engine monetization, see Edelman et al. (2007) and Varian (2007).
 These papers also contain discussions of search engines adjusting advertisers' "per click" bids by their estimated probabilities of being clicked, essentially transforming those "per click" auctions into "per appearance" ones.
+See also Varian (2008) for a discussion of reasons why search engines adjust "per click" bids in ad auctions by the click-through rates, instead of ranking the ads solely by "per-click" bids.
 For a more detailed discussion of various adjustment factors and their impact on search engine revenues in the context of online advertising, see Lahaie and Pennock (2007).